Agoric/agoric-sdk/packages/deploy-script-support/README.md

 lists the manifest there as `'getManifestForUpgradeVaults'`, and directs the creation of a bundle from '@agoric/inter-protocol/src/vaultFactory/vaultFactory.js', which will be made available to the proposal as `vaultsRef` in options.
+The contents of the bundle will also be installed with Zoe, and added to the promise space in `consume.installation.vaults`.

 `upgrade-vaults.js` defines `getManifestForUpgradeVaults()`, which returns a `manifest` that says `upgradeVaults()` should be executed, and specifies what